DIY Wine Bottle Craft Ideas: 50 Beautiful Ways to Upcycle Old Ones

 1. Elegant Flower Vases

 These matte white vases go well with neutral decor.
-Add a painted bottom of glitter to for an eye-catching contrast, and insert some vibrant flowers to really make the colors pop.
+Add a painted bottom of glitter to it for an eye-catching contrast, and insert some vibrant flowers to really make the colors pop.

 2. Twine Wrapped Bottles